Consignment of Goods - Terms and Conditions

 19.2 The charges contained in this Agreement are inclusive of any GST.

-20.1 Despite any other provision of this Agreement We may pass on as an addition to the price of the Service the amount of any sales tax, use tax, consumption tax, Goods and services tax, value added tax, import tax, export tax, customs tax or any similar tax, impost, or duty (tax) levied on the Service or payable by us in respect of the Services supplied to you under this Agreement.
+20.1 Despite any other provision of this Agreement We may pass on as an addition to the price of the Service the amount of any sales tax, use tax, consumption tax, Goods and services tax, value added tax, import tax, export tax, customs tax or any similar tax, impost, or duty (tax) levied on the Service or payable by Us in respect of the Services supplied to You under this Agreement.

 20.2 Clause 20.1 applies: